sbnh1/M1-Informatique-Recapitulatif/siteweb/lessonApp/public/notes/EnolaGay.md

 These games you play
 They're gonna end in more than tears some day
-Ah-ha, Enola Gay
 It shouldn't ever have to end this way

 It's 8:15
 And that's the time that it's always been
 We got your message on the radio
 Conditions normal and you're coming home

-Enola Gay
 Is mother proud of little boy today?
-Ah-ha, this kiss you give
-It's never ever going to fade away

-Enola Gay
 It shouldn't ever have to end this way
-Ah-ha, Enola Gay
 It shouldn't fade in our dreams away

-It's 8:15
-And that's the time that it's always been
-We got your message on the radio
-Conditions normal and you're coming home

-Enola Gay
-Is mother proud of little boy today?
 Ah-ha, this kiss you give
 It's never ever going to fade away